 How to Inspect Kitchen Sink Pipes for Hidden Leaks (Step-by-Step Guide)

 Kitchen sink plumbing includes multiple connection points that experience pressure, vibration, and repeated use.
-These conditions make hidden leaks more likely to develop over time.
+These conditions make hidden leaks more likely to develop over time, especially around supply lines, shutoff valves, drain traps, faucet sprayer hoses, garbage disposal fittings, and dishwasher hose connections.
+Because these leaks can damage cabinets and nearby materials, this article supports the broader plumbing damage guidance in how plumbing leaks cause structural damage.
 If early moisture symptoms are already present, comparing conditions with signs of water damage under kitchen sinks helps determine whether pipe inspection is necessary.

-This guide explains how to inspect kitchen sink pipes step by step using safe and reliable inspection techniques.
-If moisture has already been detected but the source remains unclear, combining this inspection process with the detection strategies described in how to detect slow leaks under kitchen sinks improves leak identification accuracy.
+This guide focuses on physical pipe inspection under the sink.
+If moisture has already been detected but the source remains unclear, combining this inspection process with the detection strategies described in how to detect slow leaks under kitchen sinks can help separate active leaks from old stains or intermittent moisture.

 Why Hidden Pipe Leaks Are Common Under Kitchen Sinks